 A month after our report, US NGO The Sentry revealed that North Korean businessmen also used Afriland DRC to bust UN, EU and US sanctions imposed against North Korean businessmen.

 In the backstage of PPLAAF’s disclosure, there are also threats, intimidations, and blackmails against the NGOs and the press.
-Prior to the publication, Gertler’s lawyers sent us a series of letters over more than 2 months that included wild accusations against both Global Witness and PPLAAF and threats of legal action.
-The day before the publication, dozens of conspiracy videos flourished on Congolese social networks against both organisations.
-The report was followed with a criminal complaint against both organisations and a libel suit in Israel against Haaretz.
+Prior to the publication of the report, Gertler’s lawyers sent us a series of letters over more than 2 months that included wild accusations against both Global Witness and PPLAAF and threats of legal action.
+The day before the publication of the first revelations, dozens of conspiracy videos flourished on Congolese social networks against both organizations.
+The report “Undermining sanctions” was followed with a criminal complaint against both organizations and a libel suit in Israel against Haaretz.
 Both organizations obviously criticized the tactic as a SLAPP procedure.

 PPLAAF and its chairman have been subjected to other direct threats openly intended to inhibit publication.
 Journalists were under threat too: an Haaretz journalist working on the investigation reported Gertler threatened to “finish his career”.